Roller Coaster (Great Yarmouth Pleasure Beach)

 Roller Coaster – also known as Scenic Railway or The Scenic – is a wooden roller coaster at Great Yarmouth Pleasure Beach, Great Yarmouth, UK.
 The ride was built at the park in 1932 and has been operational since.
 It is one of only two scenic railways still in operation in the UK (the other being the Scenic Railway at Dreamland Amusement Park, Margate) and one of only seven in the world.
 In common with most scenic railways, an operator rides the car.
-Traditionally referred to as a 'brakeman’, the operator applies brakes on the car to control its speed and to stop it at the end of the ride, as there are no brakes on the track.
+Traditionally referred to as a 'brakesperson’, the operator applies brakes on the car to control its speed and to stop it at the end of the ride, as there are no brakes on the track.
 It is the second tallest and second fastest wooden roller coaster in the UK.
 It is also a Grade II listed building.

 History

 In 1931, Pat Collins, then owner of Pleasure Beach, and his son John, who was managing the park, were on the lookout for a large attraction to install at the park.
 The Collins' visited the Colonial Exhibition in Paris where there was an amusement park among the attractions.
 The largest ride there was a scenic railway being operated by German showman Hugo Haase.
 At the close of the Exhibition, Collins purchased the ride for Pleasure Beach and it was dismantled, shipped to England and erected in the park.
 The ride opened on 14 May 1932.